 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase an item, I will receive a commission at no extra cost to you.
 All opinions are my own.

-Tips for Finding Cheap Flights for Your Next Vacation
+Tips for Finding Cheap Flights Every Time

-Try to Be Flexible
+1. Try to Be Flexible

 The best way to find cheap flights is to keep your travel dates flexible.
 If you don’t have to stick to a schedule, then you’re able to fly on whatever days and whatever times are cheapest.